MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 If you are running a distribution that comes with `apt`, such as Ubuntu or Debian, there is a 64-bit package available for the Azure CLI.
 This package has been tested with:

-* Ubuntu trusty, xenial, and artful
+* Ubuntu trusty, xenial, artful, and bionic
 * Debian wheezy, jessie, and stretch

 ## Install